MultiplatformKickstarter/website/content/en/blog/local-ai-vs-saas-app-builders.md

 ### Works offline

-After the initial model download, local generation requires no internet.
+Local generation requires no internet after setup.
 This is useful for environments with poor connectivity, air-gapped systems, or simply developers who prefer to work offline.

 ### Model flexibility

-With Ollama and similar tools, you can run models optimised for code generation: Codestral, DeepSeek Coder, Qwen2.5-Coder, and others.
-You can switch models, use quantized variants that fit your GPU, and update models without waiting for a platform to upgrade.
+Local AI tools give you control over which generation engine you use, and you can update it independently without waiting for a platform to upgrade.

 ## The trade-offs of local AI